 Betty and I discovered.

-Many-lobed Packera New Mexico Groundsel Streambank Packera Rocky Mountain Groundsel Werner's Groundsel Lemonscent Rock Goldenrod Spiny Sagebrush Basin Daisy Paper Flower Goldenweed Rhaponticum repens Russian Knapweed Golden Glow Desert Mule's Ears Schkuhria multiflora Threadleaf Viper Grass Showy Ragwort Holm's Ragwort Black-tipped Ragwort Nodding Ragwort Thick-leaf Ragwort Lonely Ragwort Thread-leaf Ragwort Fremont's Ragwort Fremont's Ragwort Lamb's Tongue Ragwort Serrated Ragwort Broom Ragwort Triangular Ragwort Wooton's Ragwort Rocky Mountain Goldenrod Dwarf Goldenrod Simple Goldenrod Velvet Goldenrod Ring Grass Stephanomeria exigua var. exigua Whiteplume Wirelettuce Few-flowered Wirelettuce Slender-leaf Wirelettuce Heather Aster Sickle Aster Symphyotrichum foliaceum variety canbyi Leafy Aster Symphyotrichum spathulatum Spatula Aster Taraxacum eriophorum Alpine Dandelion Dandelion Taraxacum ovinum Alpine Dandelion Gray Horsebrush Cat-claw Horsebrush Stemless Woolly Base Perky Sue
+Many-lobed Packera New Mexico Groundsel Streambank Packera Rocky Mountain Groundsel Werner's Groundsel Lemonscent Rock Goldenrod Picradeniopsis multiflora Threadleaf Spiny Sagebrush Basin Daisy Paper Flower Goldenweed Rhaponticum repens Russian Knapweed Golden Glow Desert Mule's Ears Viper Grass Showy Ragwort Holm's Ragwort Black-tipped Ragwort Fremont's Ragwort Nodding Ragwort Thick-leaf Ragwort Lonely Ragwort Thread-leaf Ragwort Fremont's Ragwort Lamb's Tongue Ragwort Serrated Ragwort Broom Ragwort Triangular Ragwort Wooton's Ragwort Rocky Mountain Goldenrod Dwarf Goldenrod Sticky Goldenrod Velvet Goldenrod Ring Grass Stephanomeria exigua var. exigua Whiteplume Wirelettuce Few-flowered Wirelettuce Slender-leaf Wirelettuce Heather Aster Sickle Aster Symphyotrichum foliaceum variety canbyi Leafy Aster Symphyotrichum spathulatum Spatula Aster Taraxacum eriophorum Alpine Dandelion Dandelion Taraxacum ovinum Alpine Dandelion Gray Horsebrush Cat-claw Horsebrush Stemless Woolly Base Perky Sue

 Torrey's Four-nerved Daisy Pygmy Serpentweed Annual Townsendia Oyster Bed Townsendia Easter Daisy Delicate Townsendia Rothrock's Townsendia Common Salsify Meadow Salsify Crownbeard Arizona Mule's Ears Mule's Ears Colorado Tansy Aster Saw-toothed Goldenweed Woolly Goldenweed